BYLAWS AS AMENDED

 5.02 The Officers of the Corporation shall be elected annually by the Board of Directors at the regular annual meeting of the Board of Directors.
 New offices may be created and filled at any meeting of the Board of Directors.
 Each officer shall hold office until his successor shall have been duly elected.

-5.03 A vacancy in any office because of death, resignation, disqualification, or otherwise, may be filled by an appointment by the Board of Directors to serve for the unexpired portion of the term.
+5.03 A vacancy in any office because of death, resignation, disqualification, or otherwise, shall be filled by an appointment by the Board of Directors to serve for the unexpired portion of the term.

 5.06 The Secretary shall keep the minutes of the meetings of the Board of Directors in one or more books provided for that purpose; give all notices in accordance with the provisions of these Bylaws or as required by law; keep a register of the post office address of each member which shall be furnished to the Secretary by each member; and in general, perform all duties incident to the office of Secretary including the preparation of election materials and other documents necessary for the Annual Meeting.